MrMikeFloyd/spring-reactor-playground/README.md

 # Reactive Spring Playground

-Not necessarily usable code, I'm just fiddling around with Spring Reactor.
+This isn't necessarily usable code, I'm just fiddling around with Spring Reactor.

 ## How to run

 Most stuff here is unit test code that isn't backed by an actual application.

-build with `mvn clean package`, then execute using `java -jar target/<thisapp>.jar`
+I'd recommend opening in you IDE, and running the different test cases.

+## Further reading

+The Reactor docs are a good place to start!

+Which operator do I need? https://projectreactor.io/docs/core/release/reference/#which-operator